DFHack/dfhack/docs/Plugins.rst

 and cleaning because these jobs also cannot be easily detected.
 Lever pulling is always assigned to everyone.
 Any dwarfs for which there are no jobs will be assigned hauling, lever pulling, and cleaning labors.
-If you use animal trainers, note that labormanager
+If you use animal trainers, note that labormanager will misbehave if you assign specific trainers to specific animals; results are only guaranteed if you use "any trainer", and animal trainers will probably be overallocated in any case.

 Labormanager also sometimes assigns extra labors to currently busy dwarfs so that when they finish their current job, they will go off and